 The disorganized thinking that is so characteristic of psychotic disorders is most apparent in how someone talks.
 People with disorganized speech will jump from one subject to another unrelated subject with little or no segue.
 The level of disorder can span from the occasional odd statement all the way to completely illogical speech that is known as “word salad”.
 This is often one of the earliest signs of an oncoming psychotic episode.

 Atypical behavior stretches a wide range of possible actions, all of which impair the ability to perform basic tasks and take care of themselves.
 The person can have lots of excess energy, appearing hyper or tense.
-On the other end of the spectrum is catatonia, which can appear not only in psychotic disorders but also in mood disorders like Bipolar Disorder or depression.
+On the other end of the spectrum is catatonia.
+This can appear both in psychotic disorders and in mood disorders like Bipolar Disorder or depression.
 Catatonia is a severe lack of physical or verbal reaction to outside stimuli.
-This person will speak and move very little or not at all, sitting or lying in rigid or odd positions for extended periods of time.
+This person will speak and move very little or not at all.
+They sit in rigid or odd positions for extended periods of time.

 Though they are not as outwardly apparent as these other symptoms, negative symptoms are very debilitating and tend to be most resistant to treatment.
-They are also usually the first symptoms to appear in Schizophrenia.
+Additionally, they are usually the first symptoms to appear in Schizophrenia.
 These symptoms are very similar to the social withdrawal and lack of interest in activities that are so characteristic of depression.
 The most prominent of the negative symptoms is a significant lack of emotional reaction even in a wide variety of trying situations.
-Facial expressions, tone of voice, eyes, and gestures convey a concerning numbness.
-The person will often speak very little and not show much interest in spending time with others in a social or intimate setting.
+Facial expressions, tone of voice, eyes, and gestures also convey a concerning numbness.
+The person will often speak very little.
+They won’t show much interest in spending time with others in a social or intimate setting.
 There will often be minimal interest in hobbies, work, or group activities.
 A common component of this is called “anhedonia”, an inability to take pleasure in previously enjoyed interests.

 Psychotic disorders include Schizotypal Personality Disorder, Delusional Disorder, Catatonia, Brief Psychotic Disorder, Schizophreniform Disorder, Schizophrenia, and Schizoaffective Disorder.
 People with Schizotypal Personality Disorder have a deeply ingrained pattern of odd behavior and problems developing and maintaining interpersonal relationships.
 Delusional Disorder and Catatonia are unique in that those people display only the one titular psychotic symptom and no others.
 Brief Psychotic Disorder and Schizophreniform Disorder are essentially short-term versions of Schizophrenia with little or no impairment in daily life.
 Schizophrenia is a severe psychotic disorder with powerful symptoms, and someone with this disorder will have significant difficulties functioning.
 People with Schizoaffective Disorder suffer the symptoms of Schizophrenia in conjunction with a mood episode such as major depression or mania.